 Want to know more about the college application process?
 Check out the video below.

-However, there are many options for international student scholarships offered both abroad and in Canada to help offset the costs.
+There are many options for domestic and international student scholarships offered both abroad and in Canada to help offset the costs.
 The Canadian federal government has several programs available to help international students to study in Canada.

 Along with scholarships, there are numerous grants and bursaries students can apply for, both internationally and domestically.
 There are also student loans and financial aid provided by the University of Toronto, including a bursary program and a work-study program.
 Domestic Ontario students also are eligible to receive many benefits through the Ontario Student Assistance Program (OSAP).